biodash/biodash.github.io/content/about-codeclub/index.md

 # About OSU Code Club

 OSU Code Club is a weekly gathering where we work on practical problems to improve our coding skills.
-We hope to offer something to participants at any experience level, and to encourage a supportive and fun culture of co-learning.
+We hope to offer something to participants at any experience level, and to encourage a supportive and fun culture of learning together.

 In each meeting, a presenter first introduces a concept or tool to be used for a challenge.
 Then, we work on the challenge in pairs or trios (in Zoom "breakout rooms", while things are online), and finally,